OS2G/OS2G.github.io/README.md

   selectors.
 - Inline javascript function calls and `onevent="function()"` HTML attributes are encouraged.
-- CSS classes that apply keyframe animations to an element should be prefixed with `kf-`, and classes that apply animations to elements *within* an element should be prefixed with `kf-container-`.
+- CSS classes that apply keyframe animations to an element should be named in the format `kf-ANIMATION_NAME`, and classes that apply animations to elements *within* an element should be in the format `kf-ANIMATION_NAME-container`.